-Assistant Planner: This is the entry-level classification in the professional Planner class series.
+Assistant Planner: This is the entry-level class of this classification in the professional planning Planner class series.
 Initially under close supervision, incumbents learn and perform a variety of professional office and field work related to the interpretation, application and enforcement of County planning codes, ordinances and regulations and the County's General Plan.
 As experience is gained, assignments become more varied and are performed with greater independence.
 Positions at this level usually perform most of the duties required of the positions at the journey-level (Associate Planner), but are not expected to function at the same skill level and usually exercise less independent discretion and judgment in matters related to work procedures and methods.
 Work is usually supervised while in progress and fits an established structure or pattern.
 Exceptions or changes in procedures are explained in detail as they arise.

-Associate Planner: This is the fully qualified-level classification in the professional Planner class series able to perform the full scope of general planning duties required.
+Associate Planner perform the more routine current and advanced: This is the fully qualified-level classification in the professional Planner class series able to perform the full scope of general planning duties while learning required.
 Positions at this level are distinguished from the entry-level (Assistant Planner) by the performance of the full range of duties as assigned, working independently, and exercising judgment and initiative.
 Positions at this level receive only occasional instruction or assistance as new or unusual situations arise and are fully aware of the operating procedures and policies of the work unit.

-This class is distinguished from the Sr. Planner in that the latter is the advanced journey-level class in the class series and is responsible for organizing, assigning, and reviewing the work of departmental staff involved in a major area of the Planning Division, in addition to performing the more complex and politically sensitive planning and project management activities.
+This class is distinguished from the Sr. Planner in that the latter is the advanced journey-level class in the class series and is responsible for organizing, assigning, and reviewing the work of departmental staff involved in a major area of the Planning Division, in addition to performing the more skilled and complex work.
+As experience is gained, duties become more diversified and are performed under more general supervision.
+This class is alternately and politically sensitive planning and project management activities.

-Positions in the professional Planner class series are flexibly staffed and positions at the journey-level (Associate Planner) are normally filled by advancement from the entry-level (Assistant Planner) after gaining the knowledge, skill, and experience that meet the qualifications for and after demonstrating the ability to perform the work of the higher-level class.
+Positions in the professional Planner class series are flexibly staffed with Associate Planner, and incumbents may advance to the higher level and positions at the journey-level (Associate Planner) are normally filled by advancement from the entry-level (Assistant Planner) after gaining the knowledge, skill, and experience and demonstrating proficiency, which that meet the qualifications for and after demonstrating the ability to perform the work of the higher-level class.